andho/react-navigation-switch-transitioner/README.md

 It also includes a FadeTransition to use in your screens to get cross-fading for the switch navigator

+## Dependencies

+This lib uses [react-native-reanimated](https://github.com/kmagiera/react-native-reanimated).
+Install and link it if you haven't already.

 ## Installation

 Open a Terminal in your project's folder and run,